-Attendance - All candidates (except the Regents Bachelor of Arts) who complete graduation requirements in December or May are strongly encouraged, but not required, to participate in the commencement ceremony.
+Attendance - All candidates who complete graduation requirements in December or May are strongly encouraged, but not required, to participate in their designated commencement ceremony.
 July graduates are encouraged to participate in the December ceremony.

-Graduation Attire - Glenville State College requires all degree candidates participating in the graduation ceremony to wear appropriate academic regalia (cap, gown, and tassel), which will be available to purchase in the GSC Spirit Shop in the Mollohan Campus Community Center on Monday, November 26 and Tuesday, November 27 from 10:00 AM until 3:00 PM each day.
-The price of graduation regalia will be $30.00.
-If you are not available either of those days, you may contact Mandy Wiant in the GSC Business and Finance office at (304) 462-6180 or e-mail Mandy.Wiant@glenville.edu to make arrangements to pick your regalia up at another time.
+Graduation Attire - Glenville State College requires all degree candidates participating in the graduation ceremony to wear appropriate academic regalia (cap, gown, and tassel).
+Academic regalia will be available for graduating students to purchase on Monday, May 13 and Tuesday, May 14 from 8:00 a.m. to 4:00 p.m. in the campus Spirit Shop (located in the Mollohan Campus Community Center).
+If graduates cannot visit the Spirit Shop during these two days, they should e-mail Mandy Wiant to make arrangements to acquire their regalia.
+Cost is $30 plus tax.
 Additionally, business casual apparel is expected for students walking in the ceremony (i.e.: dress shirt/blouse, long pants/skirt/dress, closed shoes).

-Honor Stoles/Cords - Due to the formality of the ceremony, the only accessories to be worn with the traditional cap and gown are academic honor stoles/cords.
-Students who have achieved institutional academic honors (overall 3.50 GPA and higher) will receive an honor cord from GSC.
+Honor Stoles/Cords - Due to the formality of the ceremony, the only accessories to be worn with the traditional cap and gown are honor stoles/cords from officially recognized academic honor societies/groups.
+Students who have achieved institutional academic honors (overall GPA of 3.50 and higher) will receive an honor cord from GSC.

-Lineup - Graduating students should report to Room 227/228 of the Waco Center (in the Land Resources Department) by no later than 9:00 AM the morning of Saturday, December 8 where they will receive further instructions.
+Lineup - Using the Athletic Department entrance at the Waco Center, graduating students should report to Room BL54 (Equipment Storage Area just off the practice court area) by no later than 9:00 AM the morning of Saturday, May 18 where they will receive further instructions.